 PE and Sports Premium

-The Government has provided funding until 2020 to provide new, substantial primary school sport funding.
+The Government has provided funding to primary schools for sport.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school Head Teachers to spend on improving the quality of sport and PE for all their children.

 We are proud of the PE curriculum and sporting opportunities that we have on offer at St John's Church of England Academy.
 We believe that the purpose of Physical Education is inspire and motivate all children to be active in their lives, enabling them to become physically confident.
 The importance of living a healthy lifestyle and taking regular exercise needs be encouraged, alongside the teaching of key fundamental skills.
 Children should have opportunities to apply the skills they have learnt in competitive situations, either within teams or individually.
 As a result, key values, including team work, resilience, determination and fair play, can be taught and promoted in an active way.
 We believe these key values are vital for pupils’ development because lots of these are transferable skills, which can be applied to wider life experiences.

 Furthermore, we believe that P.E plays a critical role in educating the whole student.
 Research supports the importance of movement in educating both mind and body.
 It also helps the children to make informed choices and understand the value of leading a physically active lifestyle.
 The benefits of physical education can affect both academic learning and physical activity patterns.
 The healthy, physically active child is more likely to be academically motivated, alert, and successful.
 In the preschool and primary years, active play may be positively related to motor abilities and cognitive development.
 We believe that quality physical education teaching is essential in developing motor skills, physical fitness and understanding of concepts that foster lifelong healthy lifestyles.